Overview

 It is also possible to link your tickets directly to those phases and automatically update the progress of phases based on their linked tickets.

-Read more in Scheduling.
+Read more in Schedules.

 Comments